-Dr. Salimifard is a Co-PI of the Co-benefits of Built Environment (CoBE) project, leading the CoBE team at Oregon State University and collaborating with other CoBE team members at Harvard T.H.
-Chan School of Public Health and Boston University School of Public Health, developing the next versions of CoBE tool and its various modules including co-benefits of specific climate policies, water savings co-benefits of built environment, energy conservation pathway optimization, and building-to-grid integration.
+As a Co-PI of the Co-benefits of Built Environment (CoBE) project, she is leading the CoBE team at Oregon State University and collaborating with other CoBE team members at Harvard T.H.
+Chan School of Public Health and Boston University School of Public Health.
+The teams are working closely together to develop the next versions of CoBE tool and its various modules including co-benefits of specific climate policies, water savings co-benefits of built environment, energy conservation pathway optimization, and building-to-grid integration.

-Dr. Salimifard’s research interests fit under the umbrella of Sustainable, Healthy, and Resilient Buildings, with crossovers to fluid dynamics, aerosol science, energy efficiency, sustainability, and environmental health.
-One of her main research areas is indoor environmental quality, particularly control and mitigation of building occupants’ exposure to contaminants and allergen- and virus-carrier particles indoors.
-Dr. Salimifard has conducted research on aerosols dynamics and sensing – more specifically on particle transport, deposition and resuspension, and aerosol sensing and size characterization.
+At Oregon State University, Dr. Salimifard leads the Sustainable, Healthy, And Resilient Buildings Lab.
+The lab’s research projects have crossovers to fluid dynamics, aerosol science, energy efficiency, sustainability, and environmental health.
+One of the core research areas is indoor environmental quality, particularly control and mitigation of building occupants’ exposure to contaminants and allergen- and virus-carrier particles indoors.
+Dr. Salimifard has conducted research on aerosols dynamics and sensing; more specifically on particle transport, deposition, resuspension, and aerosol sensing and size characterization.
+The most recent and emergent contributions of these research projects are in COVID-19 exposure mitigation and control.
 She has also worked on building energy modeling and investigating the trade-offs between the energy conservation measures installation and indoor air quality.

-Before joining Oregon State University, Dr. Salimifard was a postdoctoral fellow in the Healthy Buildings Program at the Harvard T.H.
+Before joining Oregon State University, Dr. Salimifard was a postdoctoral fellow with the Healthy Buildings Program at the Harvard T.H.
 Chan School of Public Health.
 She earned her Ph.D. and M.Sc. in Architectural Engineering – Mechanical Option with a minor in Computational Science at Penn State University.
-She earned her B.Sc. in Mechanical Engineering with a focus on fluid mechanics and heat transfer from Persian Gulf University, Iran.
+She earned her B.Sc. in Mechanical Engineering with a focus on fluid mechanics and heat transfer from Persian Gulf University.

 Brian is a Research Assistant for the Co-Benefits of the Build Environment (CoBE) study, which focuses on quantifying energy savings and health and climate co-benefits of improving sustainability in the built environment.
 He is currently working on development for the CoBE tool and the implementation of future features.